Vince Gilligan: Breaking Bad, Better Call Saul and El Camino

 In September 2013, Sony Pictures Television announced a deal with AMC to produce a Breaking Bad spin-off prequel entitled Better Call Saul, to focus on character Saul Goodman from the original series, before he became Walter White's lawyer, and to star Bob Odenkirk reprising his role as the title character.
 Gilligan co-created the series with Breaking Bad writer Peter Gould, with both of them acting as showrunners.
 The first episode, which Gilligan directed and co-wrote, premiered on February 8, 2015.
-He would leave the Better Call Saul writing staff early in the third season to focus on other projects, resulting in Gould becoming sole showrunner.
+He left the Better Call Saul writing staff early in the third season to focus on other projects, resulting in Gould becoming sole showrunner.
 This transition had been planned since the show's debut.
 Gilligan remained involved in Better Call Saul's production in a reduced role, directing episodes in the fourth and fifth seasons, before returning to the writers room in the sixth.

 In July 2018, it was announced that Gilligan had agreed to stay with Sony TV on a new three-year deal.
-His deal via his High Bridge Productions company was renewed more recently.
+His deal via his High Bridge Productions company was renewed in 2021.

 Gilligan quietly developed the script for El Camino: A Breaking Bad Movie, which wraps up the story of Jesse Pinkman following the events of "Felina", Breaking Bad's finale, ahead of the show's tenth anniversary.
 Gilligan subsequently led its direction and filming.
-The movie was released in a limited theatric screening and on Netflix in October 2019.
+The movie was released in a limited theatrical screening and on Netflix in October 2019.

 Breaking Bad, Better Call Saul, and El Camino, along with various short-form web series associated with these series, have been described informally by the shows' staff and fans as the "Gilliverse".
+Following the broadcast run of Better Call Saul, Gilligan said he does not plan to create any more works related to Breaking Bad.

+Battle Creek

+In September 2013, Sony struck a deal with CBS to produce a new television series created by Gilligan and David Shore entitled Battle Creek.
+Based on a script written by Gilligan ten years prior, the show follows the partnership of two police detectives who must compete with a seemingly-perfect FBI agent.
+Gilligan co-wrote the first episode with Shore, the showrunner of the series.
+CBS ordered thirteen episodes and the series aired on CBS starting March 1, 2015.
+CBS decided not to renew the series for a second season.

+Pluribus

-Following the broadcast run of Better Call Saul, Gilligan said he does not plan to create any more works related to Breaking Bad, but instead was working towards a new show, a science fiction genre piece that has been compared to The X-Files and The Twilight Zone.
-The yet to be titled show received a two-season order from Apple TV+ in September 2022, with confirmation that Rhea Seehorn, who played Kim Wexler on Better Call Saul, would be in a starring role.
+After Better Call Saul finished its run, Gilligan worked on a new show titled Pluribus, a science fiction genre piece that has been compared to The X-Files and The Twilight Zone.
+The show, initially under working title Wycaro 339, received a two-season order from Apple TV+ in September 2022, with confirmation that Rhea Seehorn, who played Kim Wexler on Better Call Saul, would be in a starring role.